Ocean Reborn

 Equipment & Safety

-To earn and maintain this exceptional standard, the yacht undergoes:
+To achieve and maintain this level of compliance, the yacht undergoes:

-Full documentation and compliance with all MGN 280 safety equipment schedules
+Full compliance with the applicable commercial safety equipment requirements

 Lifesaving Equipment